chunky-dev/chunky/README.md

 <details>
 <summary><strong>Is GPU rendering supported?</strong></summary>

-> There is a work-in-progress [OpenCL plugin for Chunky][14].
+> There is a work-in-progress [OpenCL plugin for Chunky][chunky-opencl].
 If you'd like to help with this, PRs are welcome!
 </details>

 <details>